Concerning the Spiritual in Art - the origins of color theory

 These advanced compositions are like what you'd see a kid do with crayons, they are just WAY more masterful.
 A pure composition using nothing but form and color painted by a visual master.

 Luckily he was a scholarly writer, so we have a lot of his thoughts and theory to learn from.
-Here are a few awesome excerpts from 'Concerning the Spiritual in Art'.
+Below are a few excerpts from 'Concerning the Spiritual in Art', with my attempt to make them easier to understand.

 Painting Can Be Like Music